Vicgv20/Programming-task/README.md

 # Programming-task
-Programming task for Future Associate Program
+Programming task for the Future Associate Program
+Task was done using Phyton in Jupyter Notebook